Financial support for students

 Payment should be done online by debit or credit card.

-In order to enrol on a course, you will need to pay 10% of your fee even if the loan has not been approved.
+In order to enrol on a course, you will need to pay 1% of your annual fee to enable enrolment even if the loan has not been approved.
 The remaining fee will be due in three instalments aligned with your SLC instalments.

 · whether you’ve studied on a postgraduate course before